BestTimesToVisit.com Logo

 What's the best way to handle money and currency in Havana?

-Cuba uses the Cuban Peso (CUP) and the Cuban Convertible Peso (CUC).
+Cuba uses two currencies: the Cuban Peso (CUP) and the Cuban Convertible Peso (CUC).
 Tourists primarily use CUCs, but it's helpful to have some CUPs for smaller purchases from street vendors or in local markets.
-Credit cards are not widely accepted, so bring enough cash.
-ATMs are available, but they can be unreliable, so always have some backup cash on hand.
+Credit cards aren't widely accepted, so bring enough cash.
+ATMs are available, but availability can be unpredictable.

 Are there any specific cultural customs I should be aware of when interacting with locals?

-Cubans are warm and welcoming, but it's polite to greet people with a handshake or a simple 'Hola.'
-Learn a few basic Spanish phrases – it will go a long way.
-Also, be mindful of the slower pace of life; things don't always happen on a strict schedule.
-Embrace the relaxed Cuban rhythm and enjoy the spontaneous moments.
+Cubans are warm and welcoming, but it's polite to greet people with a simple "Hola" or "Buenos días."
+Learn a few basic Spanish phrases – it goes a long way.
+Don't be afraid to engage in conversation; Cubans are known for their friendly nature and love to share stories.
+Also, be mindful of taking photos – always ask permission before photographing individuals.

 Ready to Plan Your Trip?